-The committee has decided that the contents of this amendment and the base publication will remain unchanged until the stability date indicated on the IEC web site under "http://webstore.iec.ch" in the data related to the specific publication.
-At this date, the publication will be
+The committee has decided that the contents of this document will remain unchanged until the stability date indicated on the IEC website under webstore.iec.ch in the data related to the specific document.
+At this date, the document will be

-- reconfirmed,
+- · reconfirmed,

-- withdrawn,
+- · withdrawn,

-- replaced by a revised edition, or
+- · replaced by a revised edition, or

 - amended.